Giselher Wirsing: Early life and studies

 Max Emanuel Wirsing was the son of wealthy parents Friedrich and Pauline Wirsing.
 He had one sibling, an older sister.
-He studied at various universities, including the Ludwig Maximilian University of Munich, the University of Konigsberg, the University of Latvia, the Humboldt University of Berlin, and the University of Vienna.
+He studied at various universities, including the Ludwig-Maximilians-Universität München, the University of Königsberg, the University of Latvia, the Humboldt University of Berlin, and the University of Vienna.
 During this period, he changed his name to Giselher, and was involved with the right wing student association Deutsche Gildenschaft.

 Beginning in 1928, Wirsing travelled through Central and Eastern Europe.
 He wrote about his travels in conservative magazine Die Tat.
 He became friends with brothers Gregor and Otto Strasser, two early members of the Nazi Party and began to associate with others in Nazi circles.
 He also travelled to the United States in 1930 as an associate of the Abraham Lincoln Foundation, a secret subsidiary of the Rockefeller Foundation.

-He eventually completed his studies in economics at the University of Heidelberg in 1929, then obtained his doctorate in political science in 1931.
+He eventually completed his studies in economics at Heidelberg University in 1929, then obtained his doctorate in political science in 1931.